Estimated reading time: 5 minutes

 Its communications are clear, well-prepared, and easy to understand.

-For instance, a promotional video about the upcoming youth retreat makes parents and youth alike interested in participating.
+For instance, a promotional video about the upcoming youth retreat piques the interest of parents and youth alike.

 3. Intentional